At StrategyWorks we craft strategy in teams – from ideas to delivery

 - Approaches to engage the team in effective discourse.

-- Techniques for teams to learn how to confront each other on difficult topics.
-Members can then effectively raise emotionally charged subjects.
+- Techniques for people in your teams to confront each other on emotionally charged topics.

 - Tools to clarify plans so that everyone knows the few goals on which the team will focus.